Gravitationally Induced UV Completion of an $O(N)$ Scalar Theory: Introduction

 \section{Introduction}

 Quantum scalar field theories in four dimensions generically face the Landau-pole problem associated with the running of the quartic self-interaction $\lambda$.
 In practice, a Landau pole signals that the low-energy description cannot be extrapolated indefinitely and that new degrees of freedom or a non-perturbative ultraviolet (UV) completion must enter at sufficiently high scales.
-In the Standard Model the perturbative running of the Higgs quartic coupling is substantially altered by the top-quark Yukawa interaction: the Landau pole is avoided, but $\lambda$ turns negative around an RG scale of $10^{10}\,\mathrm{GeV}$ and subsequently evolves only slowly \cite{Buttazzo:2013uya}.
+In the Standard Model the perturbative running of the Higgs quartic coupling is substantially altered by the top-quark Yukawa interaction, which significantly modifies the ultraviolet behavior of the running and removes the Landau pole.
+However, this does not generically resolve the ultraviolet problem because $\lambda$ turns negative around an RG scale of $10^{10}\,\mathrm{GeV}$ and subsequently evolves slowly \cite{Buttazzo:2013uya}.
+In the absence of an UV completion, this leads to an instability of the effective potential, rendering it unbounded from below at high energies.

+In the asymptotic-safety scenario for gravity--matter systems \cite{Pastor-Gutierrez:2022nki,Eichhorn:2018whv,Garces:2025rgn} and, in particular in the context of the Standard Model, gravitational interactions, along with Yukawa interactions, provide an UV completion by an UV attractive fixed-point.
+At high scales, the interplay between quantum gravity and Top fluctuations drive the running couplings in this regime and the Higgs quartic coupling to zero motivating the so-called \emph{flatland} scenario \cite{Shaposhnikov:2009pv,Wetterich:2016uxm,Hamada:2017rvn,Eichhorn:2017ylw,Eichhorn:2018whv,Pawlowski:2018ixd,Wetterich:2019zdo}, building on earlier ideas \cite{Hashimoto:2013hta,Hashimoto:2014ela}; see \cite{Eichhorn:2022jqj,Eichhorn:2022gku} for recent reviews.
+Related evidence that quantum gravity can cure Landau-pole behavior have been found, for instance, in studies of the Abelian gauge sector \cite{Eichhorn:2019yzm,Eichhorn:2017muy,Eichhorn:2017lry}.

 Nevertheless, additional scalar fields beyond the Higgs are widely expected.
 They may play a role in inflation \cite{Starobinsky:1980te,Guth:1980zm,Mukhanov:1981xt,Linde:1983gd,Shafi:1983hj,Bezrukov:2007ep,Herranen:2014cua}, dark energy \cite{Li:2012dt,Oks:2021hef}, or dark matter \cite{Cirelli:2024ssz,Arbey:2021gdg}, and in such sectors the Standard-Model Yukawa couplings to fermions may be absent or highly suppressed.
-It is therefore natural to ask whether \emph{gravity alone}, coupled to scalars, can provide a mechanism that renders the theory UV finite, or whether fermionic interactions are essential as in the Standard Model.
+It is therefore natural to ask whether \emph{gravity alone}, coupled to scalars, can provide a mechanism that renders the theory UV finite, or whether fermionic interactions along with gravity are essential as in the Standard Model.